 Stetson Opera Theatre presents two or three productions each year.
 The fall production - which includes minimal sets - is presented as a scenes program or chamber opera, is performed with piano, instrumental ensemble or chamber orchestra and is considered a training ground for the spring production.
 The fall production is typically performed in our recital hall or at a local venue.

-The spring production is a full production that utilizes sets, costumes and the Symphony Orchestra.
+The spring production is a full production that utilizes sets, costumes and members of the Symphony Orchestra.
 We choose from standard opera repertoire and the production is presented in the original language, when appropriate.
-Spring productions take place at the DeLand High School Theater - built in 2004.
+Spring productions take place at the DeLand High School Theater, built in 2004.

 Stetson Opera Theatre's productions rely on the many talents of our students, and they assist in various technical capacities.
-Students take charge of key aspects of each production, including: scenic design, stage management, supertitles, lighting, scene direction and conducting.
+Students take charge of key aspects of each production, including the following: scenic design, stage management, supertitles, lighting, scene direction and conducting.

 All students who would like to be considered for a role must audition.
 If you're a transfer student, you're encouraged to audition when you arrive in the fall semester.
 If you'd like to receive a role in the spring production, you must enroll in Opera Theatre in the fall.